Invasion Percolation on Power-Law Branching Processes

 In the following sections, we give more details on the scaling of the degrees that are relevant for the volume scaling in the main theorem.
-Lemma~\ref{lem:Backbone_Degree_to_Size_Biased} implies that for $\alpha>2$ the degrees along the backbone are well behaved.
-This is further formalised in Section~\ref{sec:degree_bb_alpha>2}.
+We start by giving a technical note on the specific type of convergence we need for the backbone degrees in Section \ref{sec:uniform_conv}.
+Details on the degrees along the backbone for $\alpha>2$ are further formalised in Section~\ref{sec:degree_bb_alpha>2}.
 For $\alpha\in(1,2)$, we see that $D^\star_{v_k}$ and $\expec[D_{v_k}]$ diverge for $k\to\infty$ and we analyse their scaling in Section~\ref{sec:degree_bb_alpha_in(1,2)}.
 Lastly, for $\alpha\in(0,1)$, $D_{v_k}$ and $\hat D_{v_k}$ diverge and we analyse their scaling in Section~\ref{sec:DBK_inf_expec}, completing the proof of Theorem~\ref{thm-subthmDBK}.